pixeljetstream/r3e-open-championship/README.md

 ### History

 Time-line for some distinct features
+* 06.05.2023 - add `addraceautomatic.bat` and new commandline options to create result database file automatically
 * 03.05.2023 - start supporting new raceroom local result files for commandline mode (still subject to improvements)
 * 28.12.2021 - the "Rebuild all HTML stats" function generates a `index.html` page in the output directory (thx to contribution by **blgk**)
 * 30. 9.2021 - json and xml fixes for latest file formating, base results on player.Position if exists, json/xml add support for race2 and race3